gslender/com.gslender.izone.lights/README.txt

-Homey App for the iZone range of AC and Lighting devices
+Homey App for the iZone range of Lighting devices